MJKWoolnough/python/README.md

 ```

 ConditionalWrappable represents the types that can be wrapped with
-WrapConditional and unwrapped to with UnwrapConditional.
+WrapConditional and unwrapped with UnwrapConditional.

 #### func  UnwrapConditional

 ```go
 func UnwrapConditional(c *ConditionalExpression) ConditionalWrappable
 ```
-UnwrapConditional returns the first value up the ConditionalExpression chain
-that contains all of the information required to rebuild the lower chain.
+Possible returns types are as follows:

     *ConditionalExpression
     *OrTest